bitfocus/companion-module-analogway-awj/companion/HELP.md

 	Even more, you can preceed your input field with "inc" for increase or "dec" for decrease.
 If you use one of these keywords the value will not be set in absolute fashion but it will be incremented.
 If you e.g. use inc 10 for X Position and 0.5 for Anchor X, the layer will move 10 pixels to the right with every execution of the action.
 If you use inc 0.05 * sw for X Position and 0.5 for Anchor X, the layer will move 5% of the screen to the right with every execution of the action.

 	The same syntax of the positioning inputs can also be used for width and height inputs.
 If you use both, width and height, the layer aspect ratio will be changed to whatever the result is.
 If you use only one, width or height, you get the option how to treat aspect ratio of the layer.
 	By default only the selected parameter will be changed and the other one will be left untouched, resulting in a change of aspect ratio.
 Write "keep" or "la" in the input field and the other parameter will be adjusted to keep the current aspect ratio.
 Write any number or a fraction like 16/9 to set the aspect ratio to that value.
 If you e.g. just want to fix the a/r without changing the current width, you can use lw for the width and 4/3 for the a/r.
-Additionally with the Anchor field you can set the direction where the layer should be extended.
+Additionally with the Anchor fields you can set the direction where the layer should be extended.

 	Last, but not least the action also offers the learn button.
 Push it to get the position, size and aspect ratio of the selected or specified button.
 After learning X Position, Y Position, Width and Height are selected for a complete status of the layer.
 So aspect ratio is not visible but the field will be updated with a numerical representation of the aspect ratio.
 If you disable Width or Height you can see the field and use also a/r.
 	Because you can use math in the input fields this functionality is also quite useful for mathematical one-time adjustments, e.g. learn the status of a layer, add "*1.2" to Width and Height and Test fire the action to increase layer size by 20%.